By Shari from Wichita, KS

 It makes you feel better to know you're wiping the eggs off on a tissue rather than back into the hair!
 I was able to do my own hair as a precaution (with no help from anyone to do the combing) by using this method.

 I was so bug-a-phobic for a while that we saturated and wrapped our hair every Saturday night for a few months, just to make sure we really had them gone.
 This worked wonderfully.

 We still use the coconut conditioner, just because they don't like that smell--why crawl on a smell you don't prefer?
 Also, if there is an outbreak at school, keep little girls' hair in ponytails!
 Also, saturate and wrap anytime you hear a rumor of those bugs!
 It's that easy, and no pesticides!
 Thanks for letting me share!

 Yes, so does babyoil, vasaline, brille cream , vo5 in the tube.
 You still have to comb it to get the eggs out.
 Anything with a oil or grease in it.

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 Instead of using pesticide based methods to rid my daughter of head lice, we applied mayonnaise to her hair.
 Apply before bedtime and cover hair with plastic cap, like those sold in dollar stores.
-Next morning, wash, rinse, and comb out nits.
-This method is more time consuming than using Nix, but is safer for the child.

 Add your voice to the conversation.
 Click here to answer this question.